RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 Several significant patterns emerged across the classified and scored dataset:

-- **Seniority matters**: Jobs flagged as `IsSeniorRole = 1` were significantly more likely to be data buyers (*Welch’s t-test, p < 0.01*), particularly in smaller agencies with limited internal analytics capacity.
+- **Seniority doesnt matter**: Jobs flagged as `IsSeniorRole = 1` were not significantly more likely to be data buyers (*Welch’s t-test, p < 0.33*), however, particularly in smaller agencies with limited internal analytics capacity, seniority becomes slightly significant.
 - **Agency size effect**: Small and medium-sized agencies were more likely to embed data responsibilities in generalist or administrative roles (e.g., program coordinators, contract officers) instead of standalone analyst positions.
 - **Kurtosis in buyer score**: The `DataBuyerScore` exhibited **high kurtosis (>4)** — suggesting that most public jobs are definitively non-buyers, while a small, distinct cluster exhibit strong signals of buyer behavior.
 - **False positive clusters were removed**: Operational roles like “Pharmacy Technician” and “Food Service Worker” were initially over-flagged but manually excluded to improve model precision.